pjwards/ward/README_En.md

 # [Ward](http://pjwards.com)
 Ward collects data of Facebook groups using Facebook Graph API and shows various information about each group of Facebook.
-* Ward do not collect all groups of Facebook.
-Only gets public groups and requested groups from users.
+* Ward does not collect data of all Facebook groups.
+Only gets data of requested public groups from users.

 ## Requirements